rstudio/renv/tests/testthat/_snaps/activate.md

       val <- renv_activate_prompt_impl()
     Output
       This project has not yet been activated.
-      What do you want to do?
+      How would you like to proceed?

-      1: Activate the project, setting up a project library
+      1: Activate the project and use the project library.
-      2: Continue, using the system library
+      2: Do not activate the project and use the current library paths.
-      3: Cancel
+      3: Cancel and resolve the problem another way.

       Selection: 2

 ---